devnull-cz/c-prog-lang/modules/bitwise-operations.md

 ## Binary operators and integer promotion

-When working with bitwise operators, operands are promoted the same way as we learned in lecture 05 (see "Various conversions and promotions").
+When working with bitwise operators, operands are promoted the same way as we learned in
+#module arithmetic-promotion-and-conversions.md

 That means:

 ```